Lei Feng: Life

-In the autumn of 1958, Anshan Iron and Steel Group recruited workers in Changsha, Hunan Province.
+In the autumn of 1958, Anshan Iron and Steel Group (Angang) recruited workers in Changsha, Hunan Province.
 Lei Feng was recommended and joined the Angang Mining Company's Gongchangling Iron Mine as a bulldozer operator.

 He became a member of the Communist youth corps when he was young and joined a transportation unit of the People's Liberation Army at the age of twenty.
 According to his official biography, Lei died in 1962 at the age of 21 (22 by Chinese East Asian age reckoning, by which a newborn is age 1 at birth), when a telephone pole, struck by an army truck, hit him as he was directing the truck in backing up.